Partial Information in a Mean-Variance Portfolio Selection Game

-Observe that the first term in \eqref{NE-1} is of the exact form of \eqref{NE_constant}.
-That is, under partial information, investors still wish to trade according to \eqref{NE_constant}: they simply replace the unknown $\mu$ by the estimate $\theta(p)$ in \eqref{theta}, which is the average of $\mu_1$ and $\mu_2$ (the two possible values of $\mu$) based on the current judgement $p = \widehat{\mathfrak p}_1(t) =\P(\mu=\mu_1\mid \mathcal S(t))$ in \eqref{p_j} at time $t$.
-The second term in \eqref{NE-1} comes into play to adjust the first term, based on (i) the current judgement {\it per se} and (ii) the {\it precision} of judgements over time\footnote{We use ``precision'' as in the usual context of ``accuracy versus precision'' in taking measurements.
-Specifically, ``precision'' means how close the measurements (i.e., posterior probabilities at different times) are to each other.} (under an equivalent measure $\Q$).
+The first term in \eqref{NE-1} is of the exact form of \eqref{NE_constant}.
+This means that under partial information, investors still wish to trade according to \eqref{NE_constant}---they simply replace the unknown $\mu$ by the estimate $\theta(p)=p\mu_1+(1-p)\mu_2$ in \eqref{theta}, the average of $\mu_1$ and $\mu_2$ (the two possible values of $\mu$) based on the current ``judgement'' $p = P(t) = \P(\mu=\mu_1\mid \mathcal F^S_t)$ in \eqref{p_j} at time $t$.
+The second term in \eqref{NE-1}, on the other hand, serves to {\it hedge against} the fluctuations in $P(\cdot)$ over time.

-Specifically, $\beta(p)=\frac{\mu_1-\mu_2}{\sigma}p(1-p)$ in \eqref{NE-1} controls the level of adjustment through our current judgement $p=\widehat{\mathfrak p}_1(t)$.
-When $p$ is close to 1 (resp.\ 0), we are quite confident of $\mu=\mu_1$ (resp.\ $\mu=\mu_2$) at time $t$.
-In addition, thanks to \eqref{theta}, $\theta(p)$ is close to $\mu_1$ (resp.\ $\mu_2$), the likely true value of $\mu$.
-As $\theta(p)$ is likely close to $\mu$, the first term in \eqref{NE-1} should readily well approximate \eqref{NE_constant}.
-Hence, little adjustment is needed, corresponding to a small $\beta(p)$.
-When $p$ is far away from 1 and 0 (i.e., near $1/2$), as $\theta(p)$ now stands halfway between $\mu_1$ and $\mu_2$, the first term in \eqref{NE-1} clearly differs from \eqref{NE_constant}.
-Stronger adjustment is then required, corresponding to a larger $\beta(p)$.
+This is reminiscent of the results in \cite{BC10}.
+To see this, first consider the case $\lambda_i^M=\lambda_i^V=0$ (i.e., investor $i$ disregards relative performance).
+As $\kappa_i$ now reduces to $1/\gamma_i$ by \eqref{kappa}, $c_i(t,p)$ as in \eqref{c=E} coincides with the {\it anticipated portfolio gains} in \cite[(23)]{BC10}, with the instantaneous stock mean return $\mu_s$ therein replaced by the estimated return $\theta(P(s))$.
+Moreover, $\pi_i^*(t,p)$ in \eqref{NE-1} becomes

+which aligns with the investment policy in \cite[(26)]{BC10}.
+Indeed, by viewing the judgement process $P(\cdot)$ as an underlying market factor (i.e., in the role of $X$ in \cite{BC10}), the term $-\frac{\beta(p)}{\sigma}\partial_p c_i$ corresponds exactly to the last term in \cite[(26)]{BC10}.
+This allows the interpretation of myopic trading and intertemporal hedging in \cite{BC10} to be applied to our setting of partial information.
+The term ${(\theta(p)-r)}/{\gamma_i\sigma^2}$ in \eqref{NE-1 lambda=0} represents investor $i$'s myopic demand, which optimizes trading based on the currently estimated stock return $\theta(p)$ under partial information, without accounting for future changes of investment opportunities due to fluctuations in $P(\cdot)$.
+The term $-\frac{\beta(p)}{\sigma}\partial_p c_i$ in \eqref{NE-1 lambda=0}, in response, is investor $i$'s hedging demand---as explained below \cite[Proposition 1]{BC10}, the sensitivity of anticipated portfolio gains (i.e., $c_i(t,p)$ in our case) to the underlying market factor (i.e., $P(\cdot)$ in our case) identifies the investor's demand to hedge against future fluctuations in the underlying factor.